 Skip to main content

 Merge tags let you personalize emails by automatically inserting recipient-specific information or dynamic content.
 This helps your emails feel more personal and increases engagement.
+Merge tags work in all email types: standard, simple, HTML, and Canva.

 How to Use Merge Tags